 Palermo for 4 days

 Palermo is a metropolitan and busy harbour coastal city on the island of Sicily, and its capital.
 It’s the most sought-after destination in southern Italy for a good reason.
 Palermo has lots of historical and ancient sites dating all the way back to the 12th century.

-This location has one of the most stunning architectures in the country while opera performances are a must-do here.
-For food lovers, you might want to try out seafood, pasta alla norma, arancini, and of course, cannoli.
+This location has one of the most stunning architectures in the country, while opera performances are a must-do here.
+For food lovers, you might want to try out seafood, pasta alla norma, arancini, and cannoli.

 Itinerary #3: Popular spots – Venice, Florence, Rome, Naples

 Italy is such an amazing 2-week holiday destination.
 It has history, beach, hiking, and of course food.
 This 2 weeks in Italy itinerary is easily the one for first-time visitors.
 You’ll get to see and explore the top attractions and cities of the country.